Selected African-American Web Sites

 National Urban League

-Premier social service and civil rights organization.
-Includes programs, news, events, and local branches.
+A premier social service and civil rights organization, this web site includes programs, news, events, and local branches.

-Business, finance, stocks, and technology with information on conferences and print subscription details for Black Enterprise magazine.
+This web site provides information on business, finance, stocks, and technology as well as information on conferences and print subscription details for Black Enterprise magazine.

 Creative Investment Research

 This company lists minority-owned banks and analyzes their performance.

 A one-stop career and self-development site for minorities.

 An interactive, multimedia web course on the basics of investing from a partnership of the National Urban League and the Investment Company Institute Education Foundation.

 Minority & Women Owned Businesses Searchable Database

 An online database of minority and women owned businesses in New York State.
 Search by economic development region, county, SIC code, company name, and sales.
 Maintained by the New York State's Empire State Development.